skeyll/SynicSugar/README.md

 - [MemoryPack](https://github.com/Cysharp/MemoryPack)
 - [eos_plugin_for_unity](https://github.com/PlayEveryWare/eos_plugin_for_unity)

- SynicSugar uses SourceGenerator in RoslynGenerator supported by 2021.3 or later.
+ SynicSugar uses Roslyn SourceGenerator supported after 2021.3.
 SourceGenerator generates almost all codes for p2p connect on compile automatically.

  Large dependencies is for performance.
 SynicSugar is a full-mesh p2p.
 All peers connect with each other instead of 1-to-many like dedicated server and client-server model.
 If we want to sync data with 63 peer in a full-mesh, we need to send data 63 times.
 Individual connection is fast but the whole is costly.
 So the core needs faster.